joaopauloschuler/neural-api/README.md

 * `TNNetSplitChannels` (input: 1D, 2D or 3D / output: 1D, 2D or 3D).
 Splits (or copies) channels from the input.
 This layer allows getting a subset of the input channels.
 * `TNNetSplitChannelEvery` (input: 1D, 2D or 3D / output: 1D, 2D or 3D).
 Splits (or copies) channels from the input every few channels.
 As example, this layer allows getting  half (GetChannelEvery=2) or a third (GetChannelEvery=3) of the input channels.
 * `TNNetSum` (input/output: 1D, 2D or 3D).
 Sums outputs from previous layers allowing ResNet style networks.
+* `TNNetUpsample` (input/output: 3D).
+Converts channels (depth) into spatial data.
+For example, a 128x128x256 activation map will be converted to 256x256x64.
+The number of channels is always divided by 4 while the resolution increases.

 ### Layers with Activation Functions and no Trainable Parameter
 * `TNNetReLU` (input/output: 1D, 2D or 3D).